Darrell P. Wheeler

 Through the efforts of individuals and groups, America has made significant strides in affording civil rights to a majority of its citizens.
 It has not, however, eliminated individual, institutional, and structural discrimination, and in fact, some efforts to eliminate inequality for certain members of society have elicited subtly coded forms of discrimination.
 These subtle forms are referred to as microaggressions.
 This entry defines microaggressions and explores the existing literature concerning its taxonomy.
 We discuss the impact of microaggression on individuals and groups (for example, social, cognitive, political, and economic) based on race, and extend this discussion to gender, sexual orientation, class, disability, and religion groups.
 The article makes use of examples within American history, such as the presidency of Barak Obama, voter ID laws and the Defense of Marriage Act (DOMA).
 Accumulated recommendations on best practices for countering microaggressions on the micro-, mezzo- and macro- level of social work practice are presented.

 The history of military social work in the United States is rooted in the civilian professional social work community and is a microcosm of that sector.
 Military social work has a rich history of providing services to military men and women and their families during periods of peace, conflict, and national crises.
-They have been involved in humanitarian operations and have participated in multinational peace-keeping operations.
+Military social workers have been involved in humanitarian operations and have participated in multinational peace-keeping operations.
 Social work in the Army, Navy, and Air Force is tailored to the mission of their particular service.
 However, joint operations between the services are becoming more frequent.
-Military social workers adhere to the NASW code of ethics while providing service to an institution with its own unique culture, standards, and values.
+Military social workers adhere to the National Association of Social Workers (NASW) code of ethics while providing service to an institution with its own unique culture, standards, and values.
+The role of military social workers has expanded since the Global War on Terrorism began, in 2001.

 B. Michelle Brazeal and Gordon MacNeil